navarrew/strain-comp/README.md

 ### Incorporating kofamscan and KEGG (Kyoto Encyclopedia of Genes and Genomes) annotations ###

+Because kofamscan is a separate program maintained by KEGG, and because it has a large database file that comes with it, we recommend doing the kofamscan search in a separate conda environment specifically set up for kofamscan.
+Then take the resulting output file (in detail-tsv format, _see instructions below_) and then use KEGGadd.py to incorporate that data into the cluster_table.tab file.

+Instructions here:

 ### Incorporating deepnog and COG (Clusters of Orthologous Groups) annotations ###

+Because deepnog is a separate program and because it has a large database file required to use it, we recommend doing the deepnog search in a separate conda environment specifically set up for deepnog.
+Then take the resulting output file and use COGadd.py to incorporate that data into the cluster_table.tab file.

+Instructions here: